Can I request a pre-project consultation?

 What if I do not know the product or system being implemented yet?

-If the project is approved but the product or system has not yet been selected, a PIA Request should be submitted based on the business case and information known at the time.
-The initial risk level will help inform the procurement process that may be required for product selection and service contracts.
+- Project Approval without Product Selection: If your project has been approved but the product or system has not yet been selected, submit a PIA Request based on the known business case and available information.
+This will help guide the procurement process.

-If the product or system changes the Self-Assessment answers significantly, the Risk Advisor may require a new PIA Request submission to be submitted once the product or system is selected.
+- Significant Changes: If subsequent selection of the product or system significantly alters the initial Self-Assessment, a new PIA Request might be necessary.
+Submit this once the final product or system is chosen.

 Who should I specify as the project owner on the PIA Request?

-The project owner should be a UBC employee who has the authority to make decisions and approve work.
-This is often an administrative or departmental head of unit or senior manager.
+The project owner should be a UBC employee who is authorized to make decisions and approve project actions.
+This individual is typically a department head or a senior manager.

 - A full description of all data elements in the project